shakir85/copydir-bash/README.md

-- Simple tool to copy the current working directory to clipboard from the terminal, intended for Bash shell.
-This is not a completed work.
-Still this should be wrapped in a functon.
+Simple tool to copy the current working directory to clipboard from the terminal, intended for Bash shell.

+### Requirement (MUST INSTALL)
+- `xclip` : A command line interface for X11 clipboard to redirect the output of $PWD to the clipboard.
+This is a mandatory requirement and `copydir` will not work without it.
+Debian / Ubuntu Linux: `apt-get install xclip`.
+Red hat / CentOS / RHEL / Fedora Linux: `yum instal xclip`.
+Arch / Manjaro: `pacman -S xclip`

+---

-- Inspired by `copydir` for ZSH. https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/copydir/copydir.plugin.zsh
+*Inspired by `copydir` for ZSH. https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/copydir/copydir.plugin.zsh*

-- Requirement: `xclip` - get it from `apt-get install xclip`